Uspizig/SI4684-DAB-Receiver-Round/README.md

 # Note:
 The version in the repository is an ongoing development.
 It could and will contain bugs.
 To make sure you use the latest fully tested firmware, check the releases!
+RIGHT NOW only KiCad files and even these not finished.

 # SI4684 DAB receiver
-Advanced DAB Tuner software for Skyworks SI4684 tuner with ESP32 board and a color LCD\
+Advanced DAB Tuner software for Skyworks SI4684 tuner with ESP32 board and a round color LCD or AMOLED\
+This is a fork of the famous PE5PVB SI4684 Project, unfinished and right now only a brainstroming.
-More information: https://www.pe5pvb.nl/
+Check a more developed project on the origin source More information: https://www.pe5pvb.nl/

 # Building instructions
-On Youtube I published a video how to build your own radio.
+On Youtube PE5PVB published a video how to build your own radio.

 In English:
 https://www.youtube.com/watch?v=C_xd0h_HTuU